The Lviv Superhuman Center empowered war amputees who were branded untreatable by multi-limb loss.

 The situation changed when Ukraine‘s top-notch facility took on his recovery.
 It set a new standard for war-rehabilitation.

-According to Ukraine’s of Health in April 2024, 20,000 people will need prosthetics because of the war.
+According to Ukraine’s Ministry of Health in April 2024, 20,000 people will need prosthetics because of the war.
 This number is expected to increase due to the ongoing hostilities, and the threat of landmines.
 The actual number could be higher as many people have lost more than one limb, requiring multiple prostheses.

 The Superhuman Center takes on this challenge by providing cutting-edge prosthetics for Ukrainian soldiers, civilians, and children who have been injured in the war.